 I love to take pictures!
 I ran into the house and got my camera and took a lot of pictures.
 They all were so funny, especially Hannah.
 Later that week I decided to write a book about my animals for my grandchildren.
 This is when the fun started.

 I wanted my books to be made in the USA.
 The publishing cost a little more, but it was worth it to me.
 I also wanted the pictures to be photo quality.
-So in the hardcover books the pictures are a higher quality, thus costing a little more.
-To date I have sold over 800 copies of my books.
+So in the hardcover books, the pictures are higher quality, thus costing a little more.

 Be sure and look at other children’s books from Brenda’s Kids Books.